Skip to Main Content

 • Think of keywords: Come up with a few keywords or phrases to use as search terms.
 You should have two to four to start.

-• Find books: If you want books or eBooks, search the library catalog.
+• Find books: If you want books or eBooks, search the Library Catalog.

 • Find articles: Select a database that is likely to have articles on your topic.
 For subject-specific databases, see the list under Articles/Databases on the library homepage.
 If you are unsure which one to select, use Academic Search Premier, a general database that covers a wide variety of subjects.